nasamuffin/nasamuffin.github.io/about.md

 # Contact

-I use the same handle on Freenode, Github, Twitter, LinkedIn, and more.
+I use the same handle on Libera, Discord, Github, Twitter, LinkedIn, and more.
 I can also be reached with that handle via email @gmail.com and @google.com.
 If you see that handle in the wild, it's probably me.

 # Previous Organizations